Test-Instance/Laravel-Model-Profiles/README.md

 ### Eagerloading

-Every model with a profile will eagerload its profile and profile attributes can be accessed the same way model attributes are.
+Every model with a profile will eagerload its profile.
+Profile attributes can be accessed the same way model attributes are.
 - example: `$user->color` will return `blue` even if the attribute 'color' does not exist as a column on user.

 ### Notes